denravonska/flashback-mute/README.md

 - Reply handling
 - Mute from user profiles
 - Selective mute in certain topics or threads

+# Installing
+Installation can either be done by downloading the sources as a zip file and installing it as an [unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked), or by visiting the [store page](https://chromewebstore.google.com/detail/flashback-mute/koojbgdpkpmobmmfdffhnigihaphclkc).

 # Disclaimer
 I am a C++, not Javascript, developer.
 I am fully aware that I may have done things